marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 AmberTools: Ensure antechamber is available on PATH or set antechamber_exe to the full path

+Gromacs 2025.03

 ForceField XML files: amber14-all.xml, tip3p.xml

 GPU (CUDA) drivers if using GPU acceleration

-**Python dependencies in Windows: rdkit, openmm, openmmforcefields, mdtraj, numpy, plumed, openbabel**
+**Python dependencies in Windows: rdkit, openmm, openmmforcefields, mdtraj, numpy, plumed, openbabel, pdbfixer, fpocket, mdanalysis, parmed**

 The pipeline was run in WSL2 because of the need for openmmplumed for accelerated MD sampling.